maximevlnt/CoolingBrick/README.md

 ## Usage

-Before anything else, to ensure everything works once the entire setup is in place according to the photos in the attached folder, you need to create a connection share or connect to a Wi‑Fi network by modifying the following three pieces of code: the Application code and the two ESP codes.
+Before anything else, to ensure everything works once the entire setup is in place according to the photos in the attached folder, you need to create a connection share or connect to a Wi‑Fi network by modifying the following two pieces of code: the two ESP codes.
 This is necessary to enter the connection sharing information so that all devices are on the same network, enabling MQTT communication.

 You can modify them in the indicated sections of the various codes.